Piper Alpha: Occidental “never ever apologised.”

 But while Lord Cullen was highly critical of almost every aspect of Occidental’s management, especially the Permit To Work system, he was largely silent on the body that was supposed to regulate oil platforms and make sure they were up to scratch, the Department of Energy.

-Nor did Lord Cullen state the obvious, namely that the cause of the explosion might have had nothing to do with manual operations requiring Permit To Work compliance and might simply be a material failure or a fault of man or material completely unconnected to the safety valve pipework.
+Nor did Lord Cullen state the obvious, namely that the cause of the explosion might have had nothing to do with manual operations such as fitting the blank flange which required a Permit To Work and might simply be a material failure or a fault of man or material completely unconnected to the safety valve pipework.
+Rather his concentration on the blank flange theory, which centred on the Permit To Work system was such that he mentioned “PTW” or “Permit” 364 times in his final Report.

 And just because the explosion happened at around the time that the safety valve pipework was thought to have been erroneously pressurized by attempting to start Pump A, it doesn’t follow that these two events (one speculative) were related to each other.